kurekagura/SetupGuide/Anaconda/HowToFixVersions.md

 ->`ModuleNotFoundError: No module named 'numpy'`

 This is not a radical solution, but use "conda install" to install cython and numpy. ([conda_tmpenv2.yml](./conda_tmpenv2.yml))

+The pycocotools installation requires a cyton.
+Since the order cannot be maintained by `pip install`, the cyton must be installed by `conda install (in .yaml)` beforehand.

 # TIPS
 It is recommended that you create an temporary working directory (e.g., `conda-sandbox`) to perform these tasks.
 You will need a crash build until you have a "clean.yml".
 To get a "clean.yml", you may need to go through a bit of trial and error.